gered/mkb_generate/README.md

 **mkb_generate** will overwrite the existing MKB file if one is there.

+Also, note that your "files" section as specified in **mkb_template.txt** can also contain files if you absolutely need to specifically list some by hand.
+For example, in my projects my files section usually looks like this:

+	files
+	{
+		MyProjectName.defines.txt
+		%%SOURCE_FILES%%
+	}

 ## Configuration

 At the top of the **mkb_generate** script there are some config